Azure/commercial-marketplace-data-offer-accelerator/README.md

 > Before beginning the onboarding process, please ensure your company has signed the Data Marketplace Addendum to the Publisher Agreement.
 This will be provided by your business contact at Microsoft.

-This PoC allows selling and purchasing of raw data within the Azure Marketplace.
+This PoC enables selling and purchasing of raw data within the Azure Marketplace.

 ## Installation Instructions and Examples

 <img src="./docs//images/Video.png" width="50" style="display:inline-block;" align="left">
 Below are instructions, videos, and helpful resources to get up and running to publish Data Offers on the Azure Marketplace and to understand the purchase experience.

+---

 1. [Logical architecture overview](docs/Architecture.md)
 1. [Deploy publisher Azure resources](docs/PublisherDeployToAzure.md)